 • On Kalashtami day, devotees must wake up before the Brahma muhurta and, after having their bath, must take a vow to observe fast worshipping Kaal Bhairav, the Raudra (angry) form of Lord Shiva.
 Then, the devotees must observe a strict fast and worship Kaal Bhairav during the night.

-• They may visit a temple of Kaal Bhairav, if possible, during the night.
+• They may visit the temple of Kaal Bhairav, if possible, during the night.
 If there are no temples in the nearby vicinity, they may install an idol or picture of Kaal Bhairav along with Lord Shiva and Goddess Parvathi on a wooden stool.

 • Devotees offer coconut, imarti, liquor, paan, ochre, etc., to Kaal Bhairav.